OrangeReaper/homeassistant/README.md

 I use Z-Wave <i>sensors</i> and either [Lightwave RF](#lightwave) or Tuya <i>switches</i>.

 <b>Presence Detection</b> After various experiments with BLE fob devices, WiFi detection, Google, Owntracks and BlueTooth detection I decided that all these methods are not reliable (and that BLE is currently immature, not to be trusted).
 These methods are also too slow to use to trigger events that need to happen quickly (eg turn on lights when arrive home)... so use a dedicated sensor when I need to do this.
-I opted to use Bluetooth only with a a 30 minute period set for ''consider_home'' to determine (coarsely) if individuals are <i>at home</i> or <i>away</i>; this is not fast enough to use for automations but is OK for use in automation <i>conditions</i> (eg only trigger something if someone is home).
+I opted to use Bluetooth only as described [Here](#presence).
 ([Life360](https://www.home-assistant.io/components/life360/) (introduced in Home Assistant release 0.95) did not track my wife's phone very well) [Owntracks](https://www.home-assistant.io/integrations/owntracks/) didn't work either.

 # <a name="top">Contents</a>